joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-04-20-have-you-heard-the-buzz.md

 published: true
 title: Have you heard the buzz?
 date: 2026/04/20
-subtitle: Taking the fizz out of Buzz and replacing it with limits
+subtitle: How big is big enough to buzz most of the time?
 tags: recursion fractals
 source: fiddler
 kind: puzzle